Vanilla Cupcakes with a Strawberry Surprise (Grain, Dairy, Nut Free)

 DIRECTIONS:

-Add your coconut water/milk, eggs, coconut oil, honey and vanilla into a bowl and stir until well mixed.
+Add your coconut milk, eggs, coconut oil, honey and vanilla into a bowl and stir until well mixed.

 Now add your dry cupcake ingredients to the bowl and stir until combined.
 Let sit for a minute or two so the coconut flour can absorb into the batter.

-Pour your batter into a cupcake lined tray and bake for 20 – 25 minutes until tops are golden and center is set.
+Pour your batter into a cupcake lined tray and bake for 20 – 25 minutes until tops are golden and center is cooked through.

 Let cool.